-Over the first 20 or so years of my life, I consumed dozens of East Texas casseroles at one potluck or another.
-Everything from Tater Tot Casserole to Broccoli Cheese & Rice Casserole to Hominy & Cheese Casserole to Cornbread Dressing.
-Nearly every casserole had two things in common: Velveeta cheese and Campbell’s Condensed Creamed of something Soup.
-One of my favorites growing up was Chicken Spaghetti and once every blue moon I unwillingly crave it.
-It was a spicy, creamy, cheesy, and oh so comfortingly delicious dish, that I always got excited about as a kid.
-The original version of this recipe calls for a 1lb of Velveeta cheese, 1 can of Cream of Chicken soup, 1 can Cream of Mushroom soup, 1 can Rotel, and leftover roast chicken.
+One of my favorites growing up was a casserole my family called Chicken Spaghetti, and once every blue moon I unwillingly crave it.
+It was a spicy, creamy, cheesy, and oh so comfortingly delicious pasta dish, that I always got excited about as a kid.
+The original version of this recipe calls for a 1lb of Velveeta cheese, a can of Cream of Chicken soup, a can Cream of Mushroom soup, a can of Rotel, and leftover roast chicken.
 My version uses a homemade cheese sauce, leftover grilled chicken, and plenty of veggies, while staying true to that nostalgic comfort food goodness.

 Chicken Spaghetti Casserole